 Toome- bird cherry, and Toome as international meaning – “Dom”

-It was not very long time ago, when from October until May we have not fresh vegetables and fruits.
-Around a year were available only few: apple, cabbage, onion, cranberries, cowberries, turnip, carrots.
+It was not a very long time ago when from October until May we have not fresh vegetables and fruits.
+Around a year were available only a few: apple, cabbage, onion, cranberries, cowberries, turnip, carrots.
 And that is all.

 To get all others, we made preserves: salted, marinades, jams, compote…

 The origin of the Toome Salad dates back to this time.

 In the autumn put all mothers and grandmothers these salad ingredients as layers into the pail.
 Salad settled overnight, and later, the salad was heated, canned in banks to preserve vitamins for over winter.